ChildsplayOSU/childsplay/content/publications.md

 coverimage: "../img/publications.jpg"
 ---

+A collection of the publications made by our research group.

 ### Reframing Middle School Mathematics Teachers’ TPACK for Teaching A New Computer Science Curriculum: Researcher-Practitioner Partnership, Board Games, and Virtual Teaching Experiences
 Niess, M., Parham-Mocello, J, Erwig, M. (2021, March).
 Reframing Middle School Mathematics Teachers’ TPACK for Teaching A New Computer Science Curriculum: Researcher-Practitioner Partnership, Board Games, and Virtual Teaching Experiences.
 Full paper at the Online Annual Society for Information Technology and Teacher Education (SITE).